-Here we discuss the symptoms of constipation and how to prevent it.
-We also talk about the conditions that constipation may lead to: haemorrhoids (piles) and anal fissures.
+Here we discuss the symptoms of constipation, how to prevent it, and the conditions that constipation may lead to: haemorrhoids and anal fissures.

 About 40% of pregnant women experience constipation in pregnancy (Cullen and O’Donoghue, 2007).
 It can be uncomfortable and can lead to other conditions, so it’s a good idea to do what you can to try to prevent it.

 Making sure you eat a healthy and balanced diet, drinking plenty of water and keeping active will help prevent constipation (NICE, 2017).
 Read on to find out more about constipation, what causes it and other conditions that might follow constipation.